 3. Quick Fix Solutions Don’t Apply

 Finally, companies seem unsure of how to proceed in today's marketplace.
-They’re getting conflicting messages about what marketing strategies work and why.
-They’re looking for insight from people who likely have no relevant experience in their market or industry.
-They’re applying marketing and sales strategies that worked for other companies with different customers, different sales channels, and different markets and industries.
+They're getting conflicting messages about what marketing strategies work and why.
+They're looking for insight from people who likely have no relevant experience in their market or industry.
+They're applying marketing and sales strategies that worked for other companies with different customers, sales channels, markets, and industries.

 Content Educates Prospects and Generates Leads

-Ultimately, content is a solid approach to generating leads but it’s a poor substitute for sales.
-You need to draw a line where content ends and sales take over.
-Your best strategy is to continually push prospects to call, push prospects to inquire, and push prospects to speak to your salespeople.
+Content is a solid approach to generating leads, but it's a poor substitute for sales.
+You need to draw a line where content ends, and sales take over.
+Your best strategy is to continually push prospects to call, drive prospects to inquire, and push prospects to speak to your salespeople.

 Marketing generates leads.
 Salespeople qualify the leads and close the business.
-Both have to work together but both have to understand that content can only do so much.
-Again, digital marketing strategies like email marketing work and they generate several fantastic opportunities.
-However, your digital campaigns only generate leads.
-Only sales can close those opportunities and keep those customers coming back for more.
+Both have to work together, but both have to understand that content can only do so much.
+Again, digital marketing strategies like email marketing and digital advertising work, and they generate several fantastic opportunities.
+However, your digital campaigns only create leads.
+Only sales can close those opportunities and keep customers returning for more.